lord-alvino/integration-viacep/README.md

 ## Database
 The project uses PostgresSQL as the database.
 The necessary database migrations are managed using Flyway.
 Just create a Database called Product and it should be usable.

+To run the project:

+Create a database on postgres called product
+Open the project on IntelliJ
+Configure the application.properties file with the proper ip/port/database name Clean Build (Or maven clean install)
+Run the mainclass